anis-marrouchi/repo-to-text/README.md

 repo-to-text <repoUrl> [specificPath] [options]
 ```

 Replace `<repoUrl>` with the URL of the GitHub or GitLab repository you want to analyze.
-You can also specify an optional `specificPath` within the repository to analyze only a specific folder or file.
+You can also specify an optional `specificPath` within the repository to analyze only a specific folder.

 ### Options: